pokemon-speedrunning/speedrun-routes/routes/Gen 3/FireRed-LeafGreen/main/FRLG-Glitchless.md

 	Metapod: Water Gun* (x2)				27-31 Ties at -2

 If you didn’t catch Pidgey on route 1, catch a Spearow/Pidgey now in the grass below the lass (Bubble to weaken, Tackle if in torrent)
-If no HM Slaves, can catch Nidoran F/M for Cut + Strength Can Bag Manip the Lass for a free pass
+If no HM Friends, can catch Nidoran F/M for Cut + Strength Can Bag Manip the Lass for a free pass

 Grab this Persim Berry if 28-29 SPA or the chart below says to “Grab Persim” ←--